muquit/privategpt/README.md

 Check if python3 is installed by typing `python3 --version`.
 If not, you have to install it.
 Please look at [https://www.python.org/](https://www.python.org/) for information.

+## Python Version

+- Required: python 3.12.x (Currently tested with python 3.12.x)

+- ⚠️ Not yet compatible with Python 3.13

+- ❌ Not tested with Python versions below 3.12

 If the system where [ollama](https://ollama.com) will be running has a GPU, queries and responses will be fast.
 Without a GPU, it will still work but will be slower.
 You can run [ollama](https://ollama.com) on another system with a GPU or even in the